titanclass/embassy-start/client/README.md

 ===

 A template for Embassy applications that attempts to connect to a server application on another board.
 This networking communication is performed via the Uart.
+Visual Studio Code is assumed, but you should be able to use other editors and IDEs.

 The information provided here will apply reasonably to the server project also.